Knowing if you meet the requirements for a VA loan is helpful when purchasing or refinancing a home

 If you’ve had a bankruptucy, foreclosure, or just have poor credit, you are typically going to need to meet additional requirements.

-Income requirements for a VA loan
+Income and job requirements for a VA loan

 Lenders want to make sure you can afford the mortgage payment, along with other monthly necessities and debts.